-I tried out another of the historical bread recipes which are made without commercial yeast.
+I tried out another one of the historical bread recipes which are made without commercial yeast.
 This time I made the ‘Turkish Pea Yeast’ of 1819.
-It’s a recipe for bread which is naturally leavened with a pea starter.
+It’s a recipe for bread which is naturally leavened with pea starter.
 Even today, bread is naturally leavened with yeast-free chickpea starters: In Greece chickpea leavened bread is called eftazymo, in Cyprus arkatena and in Turkey it’s called nohutlu ekmek.
-Here are more recipe for chickpea leavened bread: chickpea yeast bread, arkatenio or eftazymo recipe and chickpea starter.
+And here are two more recipe for chickpea leavened bread: chickpea yeast bread and arkatenio or eftazymo recipe.

 The historical pea yeast recipe doesn’t state whether to use green peas or chickpeas.
 Because all yeast-free pea starter recipes which I’ve found were made with chickpeas, I used chickpeas too.
 But it probably works just as well with dried green peas.